izabelamaria24/JobLess/README.md

 8. As a user, I want a visual dashboard with statistics including the number of jobs applied, interviews scheduled, and offers received.
 9. As a user, I want to upload and manage different versions of my CV so I can quickly tailor applications.
 10. As a user, I want the app to provide AI-powered resume suggestions based on the job description I’m applying to.
-11. As a user, I want to receive tips based on my job applications and feedback to strengthen specific skills.
-12. As a user, I want to compare salary offers and benefits from multiple companies to make an informed decision.
+11. As a user, I want to compare salary offers and benefits from multiple companies to make an informed decision.
+12. As a user, I want to filer my applications based on technologies.
+13. As an admin, I want to

 # Backlog creation - Jira:
 We used Jira to plan, track, and manage our project and tasks.
 This **[link](https://izabelajilavu.atlassian.net/jira/software/projects/JBLS/boards/1)** redirects to our backlog creation.

 # Source control:
-All of our project can be accessed on github, **[commits](https://github.com/izabelamaria24/JobLess/commits/develop/)** și **[branches](https://github.com/izabelamaria24/JobLess/branches)** can be found here.
+All of our project can be accessed on github, **[commits](https://github.com/izabelamaria24/JobLess/commits/develop/)** and **[branches](https://github.com/izabelamaria24/JobLess/branches)** can be found here.

 # **[Conceptual diagram](https://github.com/izabelamaria24/JobLess/blob/develop/Diagrams/JobLess.png)**